 San Diego Creditors' Rights Attorneys

-Helping Companies Collect Debt Fairly
+Helping Companies Collect Debt Fairly in California

 When your company does not receive due payment owed for goods or services provided, you have rights as a creditor.
-Our business lawyers in San Diego can review your options and possible remedies available to enforce your creditor rights and collect money due.
+Our business lawyers in San Diego can review your options and possible remedies available to enforce your creditor rights and collect the money due.
 If the debtor files bankruptcy, we can also represent you as a creditor in the bankruptcy proceeding.

 What Are My Options to Collect a Secured or Unsecured Debt?

-Depending on the situation, the best way to collect a debt may simply be to have us write a demand letter and / or default notice to the debtor.
-Demand letters, threats of legal action and negotiation may be enough to collect in full or work out a payment plan.
+Depending on the situation, the best way to collect a debt may simply be to have us write a demand letter and/or default notice to the debtor.
+Demand letters, threats of legal action, and negotiation may be enough to collect in full or work out a payment plan.

 If out-of-court collection efforts do not work, or if it is not the right path for the specific situation, we will take legal action.
 If your debt is secured by property or real estate, we can begin the process of repossession or foreclosure.
 If the debt is secured by personal property, a remedy called “replevin” or “claim and delivery” assists creditors to recover collateral quickly.